rustacean-station/rustacean-station.org/_episodes/002-colorado-gold-rust.md

 layout: episode
 ---

-We interview J Haigh about their experience organizing the [Colorado Gold Rust](https://www.cogoldrust.com/) conference and what brought them to Rust and inspired them to give back to Rust's community.
+We interview J Haigh about their experience organizing this year's first-ever [Colorado Gold Rust](https://www.cogoldrust.com/) conference, what brought them to Rust, and what inspired them to give back to Rust's community.

  - Twitter: [@rustaceanfm](https://twitter.com/rustaceanfm)
  - Discord: [Rustacean Station](https://discord.gg/cHc3Gyc)